-Partner with families, infant service providers, and school division staff, children and youth who are blind, visually impaired or deafblind to enable them to achieve their maximum educational potential.
+Assist infants, children and youth who are blind, visually impaired or deafblind to achieve their maximum educational potential by partnering with families, infant service providers, and school division staff

-o Agency Goal: To promote educational success of blind and vision impaired citizens.
+$\circ\,$ Agency Goal: To promote educational success of blind and vision impaired citizens.

-Comment: (Assisting children and adults in reaching their maximum levels of educational attainment promotes personal and economic independence.
-A well educated citizenry benefits communities and increases the available work force.)
+Comment: Assisting children and adults in reaching their maximum levels of educational attainment promotes personal and economic independence.
+A well educated citizenry benefits communities and increases the available work force.

-O Provide guidance and/or technical assistance to infants, children and youth, their parents, teachers and public/private service providers. • Collaborate with young adults age 14 and above, their families, Vocational Rehabilitation counselors and teachers to help plan a successful transition from school to adult life. • Consult annually with all special education directors (or designee) and teachers of the visually impaired to ensure that students who are blind and visually impaired receive appropriate education. • Conduct at least twelve regional and one statewide professional development workshop annually.
+Provide guidance and/or technical assistance to infants, children and youth, their parents, teachers and public/private service providers. • Consult with special education directors (or designee) and teachers of the visually impaired to help ensure that students who are blind and visually impaired receive appropriate education. • Conduct regional and/or statewide professional development workshops annually. • Partner with school administrators to develop effective programs for teaching the visually impaired students who attend their schools. • Meet with parents to review their child's development.